-17. In view of the discussions in aforesaid paras, it appears that imported goods declared as "Ground Colemanite (B2O3 40%) Natural Boron Ore" by M/s.
-Shruti appears to be a Concentrate of Natural Calcium Borate.
-However, M/s.
-Shruti had mis-declared the description as "Ground Colemanite (B2O3 40%) Natural Boron Ore" instead of "Concentrates of Natural Calcium Borate" or "Concentrates of Boron Ore" and wrongly claimed and availed the benefit of exemption knowingly and deliberately with intention to evade Customs Duty.
-For claiming exemption from payment of Basic Customs Duty at Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017 during the period from 26.12.2017 to 11.05.2020, they declared the subject products as Ground Colemanite, B2O3 40%, Boron Ore as the exemption was available only to Boron Ore.
-This was done knowingly and deliberately with intention to evade Customs Duty, amounting to Rs.
-73,88,239/- as detailed in Annexures A/1, A/2, A/3 and A/4 for the period 2017-18 (from 26.12.2017), 2018-19, 2019-20 and 2020-21 [up to 11.05.2020] respectively.
-That Ground Colemanite B2O3 40% imported by them are Concentrate of Natural Calcium Borate is clearly evident from the process and literature published by M/s.
-Etimaden on their website in respect of Ground Colemanite; that it is clearly stated therein that after mining from Open Quarry, enrichment in Concentrator Plant has been done which has enhanced content of B2O3 from 27%-32% to make it usable and after passing through crushing and grinding processes and packing, are sold in Powder form.

-17.1 Therefore, M/s.
-Shruti despite knowing that the goods declared as Boron Ore imported by them are in fact Ore Concentrate, wrongly claimed and availed the benefit of the above mentioned Notification which is available only to Boron Ore.
+18. It appeared that imported goods declared as "Ground Colemanite (B2O3 40%) Natural Boron Ore" by M/s Vishwa Glass were a concentrate of Natural Calcium Borate however M/s Vishwa Glass had mis-declared the description as "Ground Colemanite (B2O3 40%) Natural Boron Ore" instead of "Concentrates of Natural Calcium Borate" or "Concentrates of Boron Ore" and wrongly claimed and availed the benefit of exemption knowingly and deliberately with intention to evade Customs Duty from payment of Basic Customs Duty as per Sr.No.113 of Customs Notification No.12/2012-Cus dated 17.03.2012 as amended vide Notification No.28/2015-Cus dated 30.04.2015 and Sr.No.130 of Customs Notification No.50/2017 dated 30.06.2017 for period from 01.04.2015 to 30.06.2017 and 01.07.2017 to 26.11.2020 respectively by declaring Ground Colemanite, B2O3 40% as Boron Ore as the exemption was available only to Boron Ore knowingly and deliberately with intention to evade Customs Duty amounting to Rs.
+2,21,79,026/- as detailed in Annexures A-1, A-2, A-3, A-4, A-5 & A-6 for the period 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 and 2020-21 [up to 26.11.2020] respectively.
+The fact that Ground Colemanite B2O3 40% imported by them were in fact concentrate of Natural Calcium Borate was clearly evident from the process and literature discussed by Etimaden on their website in respect of Ground Colemanite wherein they have clearly stated that after mining from open query, enrichment in concentrator plant was done and content of B2O3 was enhanced from 27%-32% to make it usable and after passing through crushing and grinding processes, it was packed and sold in Powder form.
+Therefore, M/s Vishwa Glass despite knowing that the goods declared as Boron Ore imported by them were in fact Ore Concentrate, wrongly claimed and availed the benefit of the above mentioned Notification which was available only to Boron Ore.
 By the aforesaid acts of willful mis statement and suppression of facts, M/s.
-Shruti had short-paid the applicable Customs Duty and other allied duties/taxes by way of deliberate mis-representation, willful mis-statement and suppression of facts in order to evade the Differential Duty leading to Revenue Loss to the Government.
-Also, the subject imported goods appear to be classifiable under Chapter Tariff Heading No. 25280030 whereas the importer appears to have willfully mis-classified the same under Chapter Tariff Heading No. 25280090.
-It appears that it is not the case where importer was not aware of the nature and appropriate classification of goods.
-However, the importer has willfully mis-declared the description to evade payment of Custom Duty and also mis-classified the goods to evade payment of Customs Duty by self-assessing the same under Chapter Tariff Heading No.25280090 thereby wrongly claiming the benefit of Customs Notification No. 50/2017 dated 30.06.2017 (Serial No. 130), paying NIL BCD, as the said goods appear to be 'Concentrates of Natural Borate' instead of 'Natural Boron Ore'.
-Hence, the provisions of Section 28(4) of the Customs Act, 1962 for invoking extended period to demand the evaded Duty is clearly attracted in this case.
-The differential Duties on imports are liable to be demanded and recovered from them under Section 28(4) of the Customs Act, 1962 along with applicable interest under Section 28AA of the Customs Act, 1962.
+Vishwa Glass had short-paid the applicable Customs Duty and other allied duties/taxes by way of deliberate mis-representation, willful mis-statement and suppression of facts in order to evade the differential Duty leading to revenue loss to the government exchequer.
+Also, the subject imported goods appeared to be classifiable under tariff item No. 25280030 whereas the importer appeared to have willfully mis-classified the same under tariff item no. 25280090.
+It appeared that it was not the case where importer was not aware of the nature and appropriate classification of goods.
+However, the importer had willfully mis-declared the description to evade payment of Custom Duty and also mis-classified the goods to evade payment of Customs Duty by self-assessing the same under CTH 28250090 claiming the benefit of Customs Notification No.12/2012-Cus dated 17.03.2012(Sr.No.113) as amended vide Notification No.28/2015-Cus dated 30.04.2015 and No.50/2017 dated 30.06.2017 (Serial No.130), paying NIL BCD, as the said goods appeared to be 'Concentrates of Natural Borate' instead of 'Natural Boron Ore'.
+Hence, the provisions of Section 28(4) of Customs Act, 1962 for invoking extended period to demand the evaded Duty was clearly attracted in this case.
+The differential duties on imports were liable to be demanded and recovered from them under Section 28(4) of Customs Act, 1962 along with applicable interest under Section 28AA of Customs Act, 1962.